This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Olive oil.
 A small amount of oil helps the dressing adhere to all the veggies and beans.
 You can also use any other mild-flavored oil you prefer, such as avocado oil.

 • Salt and pepper.
 Anytime a recipe tastes bland to you, it’s likely because you haven’t added enough salt yet.
-I use fine sea salt (Real Salt brand usually, which is pink) when testing recipes, so if you’re using white table salt or Kosher salt, I recommend starting with a little less and adding more to taste as needed.
+I use fine sea salt (usually the Real Salt brand, which is pink) when testing recipes, so if you’re using white table salt or Kosher salt, I recommend starting with a little less and adding more to taste as needed.

 canned beans, bell pepper, onion, cilantro, and dressing ingredients labeled on a white surface.